Logical Expressibility of Syntactic NL for Complementarity, Monotonicity, and Maximization: Background and Major Contributions

-Secondly, we will study a relationship between the monotone variant, $\mathrm{MonoSNL}$, and a dichotomy theorem in Section \ref{sec:monotone}.
-A dichotomy theorem classifies all languages in question to either ones that are easy to solve or ones that are extremely difficult to solve.
+Secondly, we will study in Section \ref{sec:monotone} a relationship between the monotone variant of SNL, called $\mathrm{MonoSNL}$, and a dichotomy theorem.
+A \emph{dichotomy theorem} classifies all languages in question to either ones that are easy to solve or ones that are extremely difficult to solve.
 Such a dichotomy theorem is known for several restricted subclasses of $\mathrm{SNP}$.
-In comparison, $\snl$ does not enjoy the dichotomy theorem unless $\dl=\nl$ (Corollary \ref{dichotomy-L-NL}).
-We further require second-order functional variables to behave as functions from natural numbers to $\{0,1\}$.
-We write $\mathrm{BSNL}$ for $\snl$ when all $\snl$ sentences satisfy this additional requirement. $\mathrm{MonoSNL}$ and $\mathrm{MonoBSNL}$, which are monotone versions of $\mathrm{SNL}$ and $\mathrm{BSNL}$, are closely related to restricted forms of constraint satisfaction problems, which we call $\mathrm{CSP}_2(\Gamma)$ and $\mathrm{BCSP}_2(\Gamma)$ for a set $\Gamma$ of constraint functions.
-From \cite{ABI+09}, it follows in Section \ref{sec:monotone} that $BCSP_2(\Gamma)$ is either in $\dl$ or $\nl$-complete for any set $\Gamma$ (Corollary \ref{BCSP-dichotomy}).
-In sharp contrast, it is unknown that $\mathrm{MonoBSNL}$ also enjoys the dichotomy theorem.
+In comparison, we will show that $\snl$ does not enjoy the dichotomy theorem unless $\dl=\nl$ (Corollary \ref{dichotomy-L-NL}).
+We further require second-order functional variables to behave as functions mapping natural numbers to $\{0,1\}$.
+We write $\mathrm{BSNL}$ when all of its underlying $\snl$ sentences satisfy this additional requirement. $\mathrm{MonoSNL}$ and $\mathrm{MonoBSNL}$ (which are respectively monotone versions of $\mathrm{SNL}$ and $\mathrm{BSNL}$) are closely related to restricted forms of constraint satisfaction problems, which we respectively call $\mathrm{CSP}_2(\Gamma)$ and $\mathrm{BCSP}_2(\Gamma)$ for an arbitrary set $\Gamma$ of constraint functions.
+Although it is unknown that $\mathrm{MonoBSNL}$ enjoys the dichotomy theorem, we will note in Section \ref{sec:monotone} that $BCSP_2(\Gamma)$ is either in $\dl$ or $\nl$-complete for any set $\Gamma$ (Corollary \ref{BCSP-dichotomy}).

-Thirdly, we will consider the class $\mathrm{MAXSNL}$ of optimization problems in Section \ref{sec:maximal}.
+Thirdly, analogously to MAXSNP, we will consider the class $\mathrm{MAXSNL}$ of optimization problems in Section \ref{sec:maximal}.
 Instead of polynomial-time linear reductions of \cite{PY91}, we use logarithmic-space AP-reductions of \cite{Yam13b}.
 The maximization problem $\mathrm{MAX}\mbox{-}\mathrm{CUT}$ is complete for $\mathrm{MAXSNL}$ under these reductions (Lemma \ref{MAX-CUT-complete}).
-Regarding log-space approximation schemes \cite{Yam13,Yam13b}, we construct them for a maximization version of the unary 0-1 knapsack problem (UK) \cite{Coo85}, called $\mathrm{MAX}\mbox{-}\mathrm{UK}$ (Proposition \ref{MAXUK-approximation}), and for a subclass of $\mathrm{MAXSNL}$, called $\mathrm{MAX}\tau\mathrm{SNL}$ (Theorem \ref{MAX-tau-SNL}).
+Regarding log-space approximation schemes of \cite{Yam13,Yam13b}, we will construct them for a maximization version of the unary 0-1 knapsack problem (UK), called $\mathrm{MAX}\mbox{-}\mathrm{UK}$ (Proposition \ref{MAXUK-approximation}), and for a subclass of $\mathrm{MAXSNL}$, called $\mathrm{MAX}\tau\mathrm{SNL}$ (Theorem \ref{MAX-tau-SNL}).

 In Section \ref{sec:open-problem}, we will provide a short list of open problems for future research on $\snl$ and its relevant notions.

 \vs{-2}